zarinplus/docs/README.md

 #### Good Response

-Well now, The payment is complete and verified.
+Well now, The payment is complete and verified, It's time to deliver your goods or service to buyer.
 If you send correct request then the response should be same thing like that.

 	{